We met by star lust, shared a drink or two

 Saturnine bleakness dingy walls did dight,

-Dimples of Venus, love is deep as skin—
+Dimples of Venus, love as deep as skin—

-No comet bright to burst through passions door,
+No comet bright to burst through astral doors,

 Just Piscean scents of mad telluric sin